 Breast Surgery Fellowship

-The twelve-member Division of Surgical Oncology has four fellowship trained surgeons within the Section of Breast Surgery.
-The Breast Surgery Section also includes an Advanced Practice Nurse and nurse generalist.
-There were over 2,000 patient visits to the breast surgical practice with over half being new patients.
-388 newly diagnosed breast cancer patients were evaluated in FY 2010, with over 35% of them enrolling in a therapeutic clinical research trial.
+The Division of Surgical Oncology at the Rutgers Cancer Institute of New Jersey has four full-time, SSO-fellowship trained surgeons within the Section of Breast Surgery.
+The Breast Surgery Section also includes an APN and an RN.
 The Division of Medical Oncology has five dedicated breast medical oncologists and the Department of Radiation Oncology has three radiation oncologists focusing on breast cancer.
+604 new individual patients with breast cancer were seen as new patients at the New Brunswick location in FY 2015.
 The principal teaching hospital, Robert Wood Johnson University Hospital, is accredited by the National Accreditation Program for Breast Centers.
 The Cancer Hospital of New Jersey at RWJUH has 93 oncology specific beds with 31 reserved for Surgical Oncology.
-One fellowship position is available for 2012-2013.
-The fellowship was approved in 2007 by the SSO.
+One fellowship position is available for 2016 - 2017.
+The fellowship has been continuously approved since 2007 by the SSO.
+Graduating fellows have entered community as well as academic positions.
+All fellows obtained post fellowship positions prior to graduation.

-Salary and Benefits: The fellow salary is the current PG-6 level at RWJMS.
-Health benefits and 4 weeks vacation are included.
-The fellow is assigned a personal desk and work with a PC in the CINJ fellow's office.
+The fellowship is available to fully trained surgeons eligible or certified by the American Board of Surgery.
+The fellow salary is the current PG-6 level at Rutgers RWJMS.
+Health benefits and four weeks of vacation are included.
+The fellow is assigned a personal desk and work area with a PC in the CINJ fellow's office.
+Vacation is taken during the New Brunswick Breast Surgery rotations in one to two week increments.

-Application: We participate in the on-line SSO Breast Fellowship Matching Program.
-Interviews are held in September and October 2012.
-We participate in the on-line application process.
-Your CV, a personal statement and three letters of reference (one from your surgery program director) should be sent to the SSO.
+We participate in the SSO Breast Fellowship Matching Program.
+Interviews are held in September and October 2016.
+A personal statement and three letters of reference (one from your surgery program director) should be sent to the SSO along with other supporting documents as required.

 Rutgers Cancer Institute of New Jersey